durban/choam/README.md

   - hash- and ordered maps and sets
   - counter
 - [`choam-async`](async/shared/src/main/scala/dev/tauri/choam/async/):
-  - integration with asynchronous effect types in [Cats Effect](https://github.com/typelevel/cats-effect):
+  - Integration with asynchronous effect types in [Cats Effect](https://github.com/typelevel/cats-effect):
-    - the main integration point is a `Promise`, which can be completed as a `Rxn`, and can be waited on as an async `F[_]`:
+    - The main integration point is a `Promise`, which can be completed as a `Rxn`, and can be waited on as an async `F[_]`:
       ```scala
       trait Promise[F[_], A] {